cor-mobile-robotics/lab-wiki/README.md

 Before you use the lab for the first time, please follow these steps:

 **Users from outside of LAC/CoR only**
 - We welcome everyone to use the system.
-Please first contact [Javier Alonso-Mora](mailto:J.AlonsoMora@tudelft.nl) with your request.
+If you are from outside of LAC/CoR, please first contact [Javier Alonso-Mora](mailto:J.AlonsoMora@tudelft.nl) with your request.
 - Upon approval, write an email to the [CoR secretaries](mailto:Secretariaat-cor-me@tudelft.nl) to request access to the lab space with [Javier Alonso-Mora](mailto://J.AlonsoMora@tudelft.nl) in cc.

 **Everyone**